iShezmu/holbertonschool-low_level_programming/functions_nested_loops/README.md

    - Write a function that prints the alphabet, in lowercase, followed by a new line.
 *  2-print_alphabet_x10.c
    - Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
+*  3-islower.c
+   - Write a function that checks for lowercase character.